LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

 the order of the lambda arguments and the order of the range segments in the iteration space tuple.

-The RAJA-based kernel for parallel GPU execution using the RAJA CUDA back-end is:
+The first RAJA-based kernel for parallel GPU execution using the RAJA CUDA back-end we introduce is:

 .. literalinclude:: ../../../../exercises/kernelintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_cuda_start
    :end-before: _raja_tensorinit_cuda_end
    :language: C++

-Here, we introduce the ``RAJA::statement::CudaKernel`` statement type, which indicates that a CUDA kernel will be launched.
+Here, we use the ``RAJA::statement::CudaKernel`` statement type to indicate that we want a CUDA kernel to be launched.
 The 'k', 'j', 'i' iteration variables are mapped to CUDA threads using the CUDA execution policy types ``RAJA::cuda_thread_z_loop``, ``RAJA::cuda_thread_y_loop``, and ``RAJA::cuda_thread_x_loop``, respectively.
-In other words, we use a a three-dimensional CUDA thread-block to map the loop iterations to CUDA threads.
-The ``_loop`` part of each execution policy name indicates that the indexing in the associated portion of the mapping will use a block-stride loop, which will be guaranteed to work for a tensor of any size in each coordinate dimension.
+Thus, we use a a three-dimensional CUDA thread-block to map the loop iterations to CUDA threads.
+The ``_loop`` part of each execution policy name indicates that the indexing in the associated portion of the mapping will use a block-stride loop.
+This is useful to guarantee that the policy will work for any tensor regardless of size in each coordinate dimension.

 .. note:: A GPU device kernel body expressed as a C++ lambda expression
           requires the ``__device__`` decoration.
 This can be inserted